Oriel Park: Capacity

 Following the major redevelopment carried out in 1966–67, the capacity of the ground was approximately 12,000.
 This was increased twice with extra terracing—in advance of the European tie against Celtic F.C. in 1979, and again in advance of the European tie against Tottenham Hotspur in 1981—so that the stated capacity of the ground reached approximately 22,000.
 This was all standing capacity with the exception of approximately 1,100 seats in the main stand.
 Since then, the capacity has been reduced over time due to the installation of additional seating, the construction of the ground's Youth Development Centre, and modern safety requirements, to give the current figures.
-However the ground capacity can be increased to approximately 5,000 for domestic matches using temporary seating, as was the case for the 2014 League decider.
+The ground's capacity can be increased to approximately 5,000 for domestic matches using temporary seating, as was the case for the 2014 League decider.

 Transport

 Oriel Park is serviced by Dundalk-Clarke railway station on the Belfast-Dublin line, which is 500 metres from the ground.
 Dundalk bus terminus is located 1.5 km from the ground.
 Bus route 166 from Dundalk bus terminus to Carrickmacross stops at the railway station.
 By road, Oriel Park is reached from the south via Exit 16 off the M1 and the Ardee Road (R171); and from the north via Exit 17 off the M1 and the Castleblaney Road (N53).
 There is no exit from the motorway onto the Carrickmacross Road (R178).
 Paid car parking is available at the railway station.
 Limited on-street parking is also available within walking distance.